stablekernel/aqueduct/doc/tutorial/2016-06-23-deploying-and-other-fun-things.md

 Logging
 ---

-`aqueduct` logs requests, the amount of information depending on the result of the request.
+Aqueduct logs requests, the amount of information depending on the result of the request.
 These are logged at the 'info' level using the `logger` package.
-At more granular levels, `aqueduct` also logs database queries. `wildfire` templates incorporate the `scribe` package to manage logging to files and the console.
+At more granular levels, Aqueduct also logs database queries. `wildfire` templates incorporate the `scribe` package to manage logging to files and the console.
 See it for more examples.